mikeAdamss/platform/environments/terraform/README.md

 ## What is it?

 Terraform is for declaratively provisioning infrastructure.
-A `remote state` outling the infrastructure _we currently have_ will already have been created.
+A `remote state` outling the infrastructure _we currently have_ will already have been created and stored on GCP.

 When you run terraform, it will compare that `remote state` to the `desired state` as outlined by the **.tf` files in this directory** and let you know what would infrastructure changes it would need to make to bring the remote state in line with the desired state - its then up to you to confirm the changes or not.